apache/incubator-knox/books/0.3.0/book_gateway-details.md

 TODO

-### Mapping Gateway URLs to Hadoop cluster URLs
+### URL Mapping ###

-The Gateway functions much like a reverse proxy.
+The gateway functions much like a reverse proxy.
 As such it maintains a mapping of URLs that are exposed externally by the gateway to URLs that are provided by the Hadoop cluster.
-Examples of mappings for the WebHDFS, WebHCat, Oozie and Stargate/Hive are shown below.
+Examples of mappings for the WebHDFS, WebHCat, Oozie and Stargate/HBase are shown below.
 These mapping are generated from the combination of the gateway configuration file (i.e. `{GATEWAY_HOME}/conf/gateway-site.xml`) and the cluster topology descriptors (e.g. `{GATEWAY_HOME}/deployments/{cluster-name}.xml`).
+The port numbers show for the Cluster URLs represent the default ports for these services.
+The actual port number may be different for a given cluster.

 * WebHDFS
     * Gateway: `https://{gateway-host}:{gateway-port}/{gateway-path}/{cluster-name}/webhdfs`